Daph1986/mamamaki/README.md

 ### Strategy

-The design goal is to make a clear, accessible, structured site so that visitors can easily see the recipes, navigate on the site and add + edit their own recipes.
+The design goal is to make a clear, accessible, structured site so that visitors can easily see the recipes, navigate on the site and add, edit and delete their own recipes.

 ### Scope

-The site shows a home page with a small introduction.
+The site shows a homepage with a small introduction.
 Second is the about page which tells a bit about the creator of the site and why the site was created.
-Furthermore, the site contains a recipe page on which you can you choose to go to a specific recipe.
-It also contains a register page, a log in page, a profile page and a add recipe page.
+Furthermore, the site contains a recipes page on which you can you choose to go to a specific recipe.
+It also contains a register page, a log in page, a personal recipe page and a add recipe page.
-The profile page and add recipe page will only be visible when you are logged in.
+The personal recipe page and add recipe page will only be visible when you are logged in.

 ### Structure